chappers/chappers.github.io/_posts/2020-02-17-plan-attend-generate-in-pytorch.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 There have been several different blog posts which talk about Encoder Decoder mechanisms and annotate their implementation.
 In this blog post we will do like-wise and annotate the ["Plan, Attend, Generate: Planning for Sequence-to-Sequence Models"](https://papers.nips.cc/paper/7131-plan-attend-generate-planning-for-sequence-to-sequence-models) which was part of NIPS 2017.

 Although this isn't a particular famous or popular paper (with 5 citations); it is a generalisation of a RL approach called STRAW from ["Strategic Attentive Writer for Learning Macro-Actions"](https://arxiv.org/abs/1606.04695) which was part of NIPS 2016.

 This post is written and based heavily on the implementation and post ["The Annotated Encoder-Decoder with Attention"](https://bastings.github.io/annotated_encoder_decoder/) which in turn was the basis for "Plan, Attend, Generate" (PAG).

 Although this isn't the official implementation - we will try our best to adhere to the implementation and notes within the original paper and talk through the assumptions which I make when implementing the model.
 There is an [official implementation which I will reference](https://github.com/Dutil/PAG/blob/3e9f9beac6072cdc1aabaa5f015574402b12929c/planning.py#L685) - however I have found it difficult to align all parts of the code together